Meeting Spaces for Rent in Washington, DC

 How early should I book a meeting place?

 Planning in advance is always advisable.
 The longer the notice period, the smoother the event will be.
 Generally, meeting spaces can accommodate you at short notice and will reply rapidly to your initial inquiry to assist you with the process.
-But we recommend booking a meeting space at least two months in advance if you’re holding a major event like a training session or talk.
+But we recommend booking a meeting space at least 2 months in advance if you’re holding a major event like a training session or talk.

 Are there any meeting venues with parking in D.C.?